bishwathakur/EventHub/README.md

 invite their friends to attend an event.

 Features:-

-• Login Signnup for authenticati on of the user who will al so provide a n individual user id with password and some personal details.
+• Login Signnup for authentication of the user who will also provide an individual user id with password and some personal details.

 • A Dashboard which will be showcasing all the upcoming events.

 • User will be able to upvote, comment and register for an event too.

 • User will also be able to add an Event with the Name of the Event, Venue and the Date of the Event.

 • A User profile will also be created for all the users who had created their user on the app.

 Technology stack:-

 The Technology stack which will be used in this problem statement
 comprises:

 • Android Studio – Kotlin, Java and XML

 • Firebase (Authentication, Firebase storage, Firebase Realtime Database)

 • RecyclerView (for effective adding of Events)

 • Glide (for effective image uploading and loading)

 • CircleImage Viewer(de.hdodenhof:circleimageview)

 Brief Implementation Details:-